CommandPost/CommandPost-Website/docs/README.md

 ### Built for Professionals

-> “Titles to keywords is a huge timesaver when editing complex scenes.
+> _“ Titles to keywords is a huge timesaver when editing complex scenes.
 Couldn’t live  without it anymore.
-And directors love that every delivery of any line from any take I just one click away.”_<br />
+And directors love that every delivery of any line from any take I just one click away. ”_<br />
-> **[Knut Hake*](http://www.knuthake.de){target="_blank"} (Editor on Netflix's Blood Red Sky)**
+> **[Knut Hake](http://www.knuthake.de){target="_blank"} (Editor on Netflix's Blood Red Sky)**

-> _“Chris, you have no idea how helpful your Titles to Keywords toolbox has been on our latest production.
+> _“ Chris, you have no idea how helpful your Titles to Keywords toolbox has been on our latest production.
 Without the toolbox these 2-3 hour long timelines (around 900 keywords) would have been nearly impossible to tag with the FCP built in way.
-It's very long scenes with around 50 lines of text for all characters.”_<br />
+It's very long scenes with around 50 lines of text for all characters. ”_<br />
 > **[Sam Pluemacher](https://www.imdb.com/name/nm10223233/){target="_blank"} (Assistant Editor on Netflix's Blood Red Sky)**

 **Blood & Gold** was cut on Final Cut Pro and made extensive use of CommandPost's [Titles to Keywords Toolbox](https://commandpost.io/toolbox/titles-to-keywords/).